elmar8287/dreamcar-auto-sales/README.md

 # Dreamcar Auto Sale - A used cars diller.

-## This is an inventory displaying website for USA custormer, which is a diller for Mercedes Sprintersa dn other VANs.
+## This is an inventory displaying website for USA custormer, which is a diller for Mercedes Sprinters and other VANs.

 ## The [Demo Live](https://dreamcarsautosales.com/) version is available